Karlos Williams

 Karlos Jermell Williams Sr. (born May 4, 1993) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Florida State Seminoles and was selected by the Buffalo Bills in the fifth round of the 2015 NFL draft.
+Despite a promising rookie season with the Bills, Williams was cut the following year due to off-field issues.
+He was also a member of the Pittsburgh Steelers, as well as the Toronto Argonauts of the Canadian Football League (CFL).

 Early life

 Williams attended Ridge Community High School in Davenport, Florida, where he was a three-sport star in football, track and basketball.
 He played safety and running back.
 He was a five-star recruit by Rivals.com and was ranked as the second best safety and eighth best player overall in his class.

 He was also a track star in high school.
 He won the 200-meter dash event at the 2010 East County Track Meet with a time of 22.49 seconds.
 He placed 5th in the 100-meter dash at the 2011 FHSAA 3A Championships with a time of 10.7 seconds.
 He was timed at 10.5 seconds in the 100-meters as a senior.